 Prospective members

-I am excited to support students pursuing a diversity of vocations (from academic and government jobs to teaching high school biology or starting a landscaping company), and will do my best to tailor your education and experiences to help you achieve those goals.
-Students are recruited to the lab based on the availability of grant-funded research projects (i.e., all graduate students receive a stipend, health care, tuition waiver, and research support).
-This means that students are typically "assigned" a research project, but each is given the freedom to pursue their own interests within the broader scope of grant objectives.
-Otherwise, I am always happy to explore other options with students that are highly motivated to join the lab (e.g., collaboratively develop a fellowship application).
-Below, you will find some "guidelines" for lab culture and my approach as a mentor.
+I am excited to support scientists pursuing a diversity of vocations (from academic and government jobs to teaching high school biology or starting a landscaping company), and will do my best to work with you in tailoring your education and experiences to help you achieve your goals.
+People are recruited to the lab based on the availability of grant-funded research projects (e.g., all graduate students receive a stipend, health care, tuition waiver, and research support), but everyone is given the freedom to pursue their own interests within the broader scope of grant objectives.

 Give an honest effort in their research and courses.